-There is a set of methods that Sanic JWT uses to hook into your application code.
-Each of them can be either a method or an awaitable.
+There is a group of methods that Sanic JWT uses to hook into your application code.
+This is how it is able to live alongside your application and seemlessly plug in.

+Each handler can be either a method or an awaitable.
 You decide.